NCAR/VAPOR/docs/sphinx/contributing.rst

 Download pre-built Third-Party Libraries
 ****************************************

 This is the recommended approach for acquiring the third-party libraries that Vapor depends on.
-If you require additional libraries, or custom settings to the libraries currently used by vapor, see the :ref:`Building third-party Libraries <contributing.build3rdParty>`.
+If you require additional libraries, or custom settings to the libraries currently used by vapor, see the :ref:`Building Third-Party Libraries section <contributing.build3rdParty>`.

-After forking and cloning your new Vapor repository, you will need to download the third-party libraries that Vapor will link to.
-These libraries can be downloaded below.
+After forking your new Vapor repository and cloning from it, you can download pre-built third-party libraries from the links below.
 Be sure to select the correct libraries for the operating system you're building on.

+.. note:: These libraries must be placed in the directory specified above their respective links.

 *Windows*